05 March 2025

 The false thesis goes something like this:

 Given Napoleon in the 19th century and Hitler in the 20th, Russians have good reasons to worry about security threats from the West.
-Since the fall of the Soviet Union in 1991, they have said clearly that they would read expansion of NATO toward Russia as an existential threat, so the West promised back in the 1990s not to rouse that concern.
+Since the fall of the Soviet Union in 1991, Russians have said clearly that they would read expansion of NATO toward Russia as an existential threat, so the West promised back in the 1990s not to rouse that concern.

 I dug down the rabbit hole of this argument a couple of years ago.
 It is deceitful Russian propaganda.

-The biggest hole in this thesis is how Ukraine has not joined NATO!
+The biggest hole in this thesis is how Ukraine has not joined NATO.
 That should end the argument right there.

 But but but, they say, Russia’s invasion of Ukraine was triggered by the security threat presented by a pattern of aggressive NATO expansion pointing to Ukraine eventually joining.